refinedev/refine/documentation/docs/core/tutorial.md

 <br />

 At this point, we need to join records from different resources.
-For this, we're goint to use the refine hook `useMany`.
+For this, we're goint to use the **refine** hook `useOne`.

 Before we start, just edit our interface for the new `ICategory` type: